 So, there’s this girl.
-She’s special, and you’ve finally found the courage to ask her out.
-What if she says no?
-Scarier still: What if she says yes?
+They are special, and you’ve finally found the courage to ask them out.
+What if they say no?
+Scarier still: What if they say yes?

 There is no secret or trick to successful dating.
 But there are things you can do to make it easier -- for both of you.